-- 4A.
+4A.
 The master's (candidatus) thesis must document skills in applying scientific theories and methodologies to a clearly defined academic topic.
-The thesis must be placed at the second year of study of the master's candidatus programme. - (2) The Programme Director, or the person the Programme Director has empowered to do so, approves the research question of the master's thesis and at the same time determines a submission deadline for the thesis, see subsection (3), and a plan for the thesis supervision.
+The thesis must be placed at the second year of study of the master's candidatus programme.

+(2) The Programme Director, or the person the Programme Director has empowered to do so, approves the research question of the master's thesis and at the same time determines a submission deadline for the thesis, see subsection (3), and a plan for the thesis supervision.
 The deadline for submitting the thesis contract is 15 November in the student's 3rd semester, by submission of the thesis contract; see however section 14(3).
-See also section 19(7). - (3) The deadline for submitting the thesis is 15 May in the student's 4th semester, and it is not possible to withdraw from the exam once the thesis contract has been approved.
-If the student does not submit within the deadline, the student has used one examination attempt, unless a dispensation has been granted under section 14(7). - (4) If the student does not submit the thesis within the time frame specified in subsection (3), the Programme Director, or the person the Programme Director has empowered to do so, approves a modified problem formulation within the same field and lays down a new three-month deadline for submission at the same time.
+See also section 19(7).

+(3) The deadline for submitting the thesis is 15 May in the student's 4th semester, and it is not possible to withdraw from the exam once the thesis contract has been approved.
+If the student does not submit within the deadline, the student has used one examination attempt, unless a dispensation has been granted under section 14(7).

+(4) If the student does not submit the thesis within the time frame specified in subsection (3), the Programme Director, or the person the Programme Director has empowered to do so, approves a modified problem formulation within the same field and lays down a new three-month deadline for submission at the same time.
 If the student does not submit the thesis by the new deadline, the student may be granted a third examination attempt, see the Examination Order, in accordance with the same rules which applied to the second examination attempt.

-- (5) The rules in subsection (4) also apply for a master's thesis for which the student has not obtained at least the grade 02, see the Grading Scale Order. - (6) The thesis block comprises the preparation of a written thesis (the Master's thesis), which serves as a test of the student's ability to engage in an in-depth study and independently describe, analyze and process a complex issue at Master's level. - (7) The topic delimitation of the Master's thesis must be approved prior to the start of thesis supervision.
-At the time of approval, a deadline for submission of the thesis is also determined. - (8) The student chooses the subject of the thesis from within the programme's overall theme and academic profile.
-Under special circumstances, the Study Board may approve an exemption from this provision. - (9) Students have the option to collaborate on their Master's Thesis with fellow students from all other programmes at CBS, without requiring an exemption.
-Students must still meet the requirements of subsections (7)-(8). - (10) While working on the thesis, students are entitled to receive a pre-determined amount of guidance from their supervisor.
+(5) The rules in subsection (4) also apply for a master's thesis for which the student has not obtained at least the grade 02, see the Grading Scale Order.

+(6) The thesis block comprises the preparation of a written thesis (the Master's thesis), which serves as a test of the student's ability to engage in an in-depth study and independently describe, analyze and process a complex issue at Master's level.
-Elective courses

-4B.
+(7) The topic delimitation of the Master's thesis must be approved prior to the start of thesis supervision.
+At the time of approval, a deadline for submission of the thesis is also determined.

+(8) The student chooses the subject of the thesis from within the programme's overall theme and academic profile.
+Under special circumstances, the Study Board may approve an exemption from this provision.

+(9) While working on the thesis, students are entitled to receive a pre-determined amount of guidance from their supervisor.

+(10) Students enroled in the corporate master's programme are not covered by subsections (2)-(3) regarding submission deadline for master's thesis contract and the deadline for master's thesis hand in.
+Students enrolled in the corporate part-time master's programme have to submit the master's thesis contract 15 May on their 3rd study year, and the hand in deadline for the master's thesis is 15 May the year after.

+(11) Students have the option to collaborate on their Master's Thesis with fellow students from all other programmes at CBS, without requiring an exemption.
+Students must still meet the requirements of subsections (7)-(8).

 Electives and Internship